mumoshu/gosh/README.md

 - Equal

 Please refer to [Ginkgo's official documentation](https://onsi.github.io/ginkgo/) for knowing what each Ginkgo and Gomega functions mean and how to write Ginkgo test scenarios.

+## Writinng End-to-End test

+As stated in the very beginning of this documentation, one of primary goals of `gosh` is to help writing maintainable End-to-End tests.

+> That use-case is driven by all the features explained so far.
+So please read the above guides beforehand, or go back to read any of those when you had hard time understanding what's explained in this section.

 # Acknowledgements